ds-modules/curriculum-guide/_sources/technology/shiny.md

 **Approach I:**
 - Install the nbgitpuller plugin in [Google Chrome](https://chrome.google.com/webstore/detail/nbgitpuller-link-generato/hpdbdpklpmppnoibabdkkhnfhkkehgnc)/[Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/nbgitpuller-link-generator/) browser.
-- Upload the Shiny application to Github or choose an example from existing applications.
+- Upload the chosen Shiny application to Github
-- Select the application home directory and choose the option "shiny" from the nbgitpuller plugin.
+- Paste the URL for the datahub you are using (If you are using Shiny hub then paste https://shiny.datahub.berkeley.edu/) and open it using "Shiny" option in the nbgitpuller plugin.
 ```{figure} ../images/launchshinyapp.PNG
 :width: 500px
 :align: center